hyonaldo/hadoop-multiple-streaming/README.md

       -file     "libDir/reducer3.py"

-This Project is maven project.
-Simply build the maven project for making hadoop-multiple-streaming.jar file.
+This project is the maven project.
+So you can simply do maven build command for making hadoop-multiple-streaming.jar file.
 In more detail, 'mvn clean package' command will compile source code and packaging to ${basedir}/target folder.